thenumbernine/zeta-lua/zeta/README.txt

 - environmental effects ... foreground warping (underwater, heat), blowing wind, falling snow/rain/leaves, etc
 - get savepoint loading to work
 - missile launcher missile ammo
+- arbitrary room sizes
-- environment for level/init.lua and for sandboxes collision v1:
+- separate lua env for level/init.lua and for sandboxes collision v1:
-	- fix collisions with sloped tiles.  determine ymin and ymax on the x side of sloped tiles and test that against object bbox. collision v2:
+	- fix collisions with sloped tiles.  determine ymin and ymax on the x side of sloped tiles and test that against object bbox.
+	- barriers only hit players if player is moving
+	- sawblades only hit geemers if geemers are moving collision v2:
 	- get slopes working
 	- player can still duck and jump on the top of a ladder with solid above and get halfway stuck in the ceiling